Johari Window Template

 Johari Window Template: Frequently asked questions and answers

-Johari Window facilitates deeper self-awareness and interpersonal understanding by allowing individuals and teams to categorize personal traits into four quadrants: Open, Blind Spot, Hidden, and Unknown, based on self and peer assessments.
+The Johari Window promotes deeper self-awareness and interpersonal understanding by enabling individuals and teams to categorize personal traits into four quadrants based on self and peer assessments: Open, Blind Spot, Hidden, and Unknown.

-The Unknown pane captures traits that are neither recognized by oneself nor observed by others, often revealing hidden potentials or unconscious influences when explored.
+The "Unknown" quadrant captures traits that are recognized neither by oneself nor by others.
+It often reveals hidden potential or unconscious influences when explored.

-The Johari Window is a psychological tool used to enhance individual and group understanding by mapping known and unknown aspects of personality traits in a four-quadrant model.
+The Johari Window is a psychological tool for improving individual and group dynamic understanding.
+It maps known and unknown aspects of personality traits in a four-quadrant model.

-It is used for improving communication, enhancing self-awareness, facilitating team dynamics, and resolving conflicts by providing insights into how individuals see themselves and how they are perceived by others.
+It is used to improve communication, increase self-awareness, enhance team dynamics, and resolve conflicts by providing insights into how individuals see themselves and how they are perceived by others.

 The four quadrants are: Open (known to self and others), Blind Spot (known to others but not to self), Hidden (known to self but hidden from others), and Unknown (unknown to both self and others).